Senior Onboarding and Registration - SOAR

 Special Programs provide students with additional resources to be successful.
 Learn more about Special Programs at Chabot.

 Summer Bridge is a tuition-free, three-week program that welcomes all in-coming, first-year students entering Chabot College.
-Visit the Summer Bridge Program website and fill out the 2024 Interest Form now.
+Visit the Summer Bridge Program website for more information.

 Chabot’s goal is to cultivate a campus culture that empowers students and others to take a stand against any type of harm.
 Complete the Title IX - Sexual Assault & Violence Prevention training to.